Balmorhea Lake: Fishing

 Balmorhea Lake has been stocked with species of fish intended to improve the utility of the reservoir for recreational fishing.
 Fish that are present in Balmorhea Lake include largemouth bass, sunfish, European carp, mirror carp, channel catfish, blue catfish, black bullhead, crappie and gizzard shad.

 Although recreational fishing is allowed, there are statewide regulations that this lake has to follow.

 Recreational uses

-Balmorhea Lake is used for swimming, fishing, bird-watching, diving and boating.
+Balmorhea Lake is used for swimming, fishing, bird-watching, and boating.